The Guadarrama mountains, la Sierra Madrileña and a great new bar: La Gamberra

 Understanding the importance of Hispanic Heritage and Hispanic Heritage month, the Norton organized an open house “Nuestra Cultura” day in celebration.
 I took advantage of the opportunity and took some students from my classes.
 We had a blast!

 We skipped the piñata making table, the Latin dance lessons, and the food stalls.
-We checked out the mercado set up in the garden, and what we really dug our teeth into was the actual museum.
+We checked out the mercado set up in the garden, and what we really dug our teeth into the actual museum.
 Although the collection is small, it contains top notch art.
 We walked around discussing different pieces and paintings.

 We had a wonderful time, and I enjoyed (finally) being able to share the Norton with my students!